-Strobist is the world's most popular resource to learn how to use your flashes like a pro.
-Literally millions of photographers from all around the world have already done so, through the free knowledge bank below.
+Strobist is the world's most popular resource for photographers who want how to learn to use their flashes like a pro.
+(More detail here.)

 Newb?
 Start Here: Lighting 101/102